vsco/dcdr/README.md

 ## Pre-Release

 This is pre-release software.
-The Consul backend support has been used in production at VSCO for a year but the Ectd backend should be considered experimental at the moment.
+The Consul backend support has been used in production at VSCO for a year but the Etcd backend should be considered experimental at the moment.

 ## Overview